TheGoodlike13/liberty_or_death/README.md

 It turns out all we had to do is [#sudo_the_world](#sudo_the_world).
 Apparently if you use a pipe, that does not, in fact, keep sudo going.
 So the command that works is this:

-'sudo zcat /usr/share/doc/krb5-kdc-ldap/kerberos.openldap.ldif.gz | sudo ldapadd -Q -Y EXTERNAL -H ldapi:///' It both makes sense, and makes me wonder how come all linux developers have not been simultaneously assassinated yet.
+    sudo zcat /usr/share/doc/krb5-kdc-ldap/kerberos.openldap.ldif.gz | sudo ldapadd -Q -Y EXTERNAL -H ldapi:///

+It both makes sense, and makes me wonder how come all linux developers have not been simultaneously assassinated yet.

 Next we're gonna add an index to something.
 See?
 It is a database.
 Except if I gave this task to guys that work with DB in my team, they would die from consecutive aneurysms.
 Instantly.

-'sudo ldapmodify -Q -Y EXTERNAL -H ldapi:/// <<EOF' seems to work.
+    sudo ldapmodify -Q -Y EXTERNAL -H ldapi:/// <<EOF

+seems to work.
 I keep entering more things as explained by the guide:

     dn: olcDatabase={1}mdb,cn=config
     add: olcDbIndex
     olcDbIndex: krbPrincipalName eq,pres,sub
     EOF

 Seems promising, because we're using something that actually should exist, namely, olcDatabase={1}mdb.
 But it doesn't work.
-We get an error 'wrong attributeType at line 3, entry "olcDatabase={1}mdb,cn=config"'.
+We get an error

+    wrong attributeType at line 3, entry "olcDatabase={1}mdb,cn=config"

 I find this kind of odd, because 'olcDatabase={1}mdb,cn=config' is in line 1.
 And I'm not sure what part is wrong in line 3 then. olcDbIndex? krbPrincipalName? eq,pres,sub? et tu, Kerberos?

 My best guess is 'olcDatabase={1}mdb,cn=config' doesn't understand what krbPrincipalName is, since it seems very Kerberos-specific?
 Wasn't the schema imported to avoid such things, though?